mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 application transmits data.

 Congestion Control:
-: A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver, but has not been acknowledged by the receiver.
+: A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver but has not been acknowledged by the receiver.
 This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, causing some outstanding data to be discarded before the receiver can receive the data and acknowledge it to the sender.

 Datagram: